Effective interaction of Chern-Simons boson with fermions: Divergences in the triangle diagrams

 \subsection{Vertices $XZA$ and $X\phi_z A$}

-Triangle diagrams for leptons production via CS decay due to interactions of the CS boson with photons and $Z$ bosons, or with photons and neutral $\phi_z$ bosons, are presented in Fig.\ref{fig:XZA_Rxi} and Fig.\ref{fig:XAphiz}.
+Triangle diagrams for lepton production via CS-boson decay, mediated by the interactions of the CS boson with photons and \(Z\) bosons, or with photons and neutral \(\phi_Z\) bosons, are shown in Figs.~\ref{fig:XZA_Rxi} and~\ref{fig:XAphiz}.